SSWConsulting/SSW.Rules.Content/rules/open-source-software/rule.md

 redirects: []
 ---

-Open sourcing software has become increasingly popular for companies as it can help them innovate, attract talent, and build a good reputation.
+Open-sourcing software has become increasingly popular for companies as it can help them innovate, attract talent, and build a good reputation.
 It also helps the community by providing free software that can be used by anyone.

 <!--endintro-->